Chestnut-sided warbler: Population

 This bird's numbers have increased as second growth forest became more common in the east in the late 19th century; their numbers have declined slightly since then.

-Food

-Chestnut-sided warblers are primarily insectivorous.
-They forage actively in shrubs and small trees, and sometimes will attempt to catch insects in mid-air.
-Most foraging consists of gleaning insects from foliage.
-They will include berries in their winter diets, such as those of Cymbopetalum mayanum; such trees can be used to attract wintering birds into gardens and parks.
+The Breeding Bird Survey BBS in New England has shown an overall decrease in population from 1966 to 2015, but an increase in Pennsylvania.
+Local population trends are most likely tied to habitat changes.